In C++, a reference is an alias that acts as an alternative name for another already existing variable.

 Common uses of references

-References are useful in various scenarios, from performance optimization to implementing advanced features.
+References are useful in various scenarios, from performance optimization to the implementation of advanced features.

-In C++, references are frequently used to pass arguments to functions without copying their content.
+In C++, references are frequently used to pass arguments to functions without copying their contents.

 #include <iostream>